rollerworks/search/Resources/doc/type.rst

 Decimal
 -------

-Handles decimal values, can be localized.
+Handles (localized) decimal values.

-They support ranges and comparison.
+Supports ranges and comparison.

-    When working with big numbers (beyond maximum php value), either bcmath or GMP must be installed and the option values **must** be strings.
+    When working with big numbers (beyond the maximum php integer value), either bcmath or GMP must be installed and the option value **must** be a string.

 The following options can be set.